vigetlabs/microcosm/README.md

 ### Domains: Stateless Stores

-A Microcosm domain fulfills the same role as stores in traditional Flux, however they hold no state of their own.
+A Microcosm domain fulfills a similar role to stores in traditional Flux, however they hold no state of their own.
 A domain is simply a set of operations for manipulating data as an action updates.